Various sources publish data on deforestation rates, and also the potential impact deforestation might have.

 What About More Recently – Have We Gained Or Lost Tree Cover Over The Last Century?

-Tree cover is area of trees, rather than total number of trees.
+Tree cover is the total area of trees, rather than total number of individual trees.

 Recent estimates suggest Earth has more tree cover today than it did 35 years ago: